25 January 2020

 Shakespeare’s invention?
 Authentic sea chantey?
 Exceptional among its contemporaries in both form and content?
 Too sophisticated?

 Stephano the drunken butler was not a working seaman, but his creator had been.
-Upon the hatches of my own ship I had stood, beside the singing sailors, the savour of tar and of pitch in the salt air swelling the sails.
+Standing upon the hatches of my own ship, beside the singing sailors, the savour of tar and of pitch in the salt air swelling the sails.

 One further point about The Tempest, far outside the purview of Belknap’s article.
 Stratford’s incorrect dating of the play to 1610-11, after the 1609 wreck of the Sea Venture off Bermuda (conveniently post obitum meum) makes it impossible for them to properly consider the creative roots of Stephano’s song.
 A thorough discussion would require much more space than I’m willing to give it now, but the upshot is: don’t be fooled by that red herring the Sea Venture.
 Move the date of the play’s genesis back twenty years, closer to the Armada than to King James.
 1590 will serve, though it’s simplistic to give my plays such discrete creation or completion dates.
 I wish more people understood this.